School Counseling (COUN)

 COUN 4901 School Counseling Field Supervision (1 Credit)

 This course provides group supervision for students completing supervised field experience in roles and settings with clients relevant to their specialty area.
 Prerequisite: COUN 4900.
 This prerequisite may be taken concurrently with COUN 4901.

-A minimum of 300-hour supervised field practice in a school setting for Master's students in the School Counseling MA program, with weekly seminar.
-Students must be supervised by a licensed school counselor.
+A minimum of 300-hour supervised field practice in a school setting, accompanied by weekly live session meetings which provide group supervision.
+Students’ field practice must be supervised by an approved, appropriately credentialed school counselor.
 Prerequisites: COUN 4900.

-A minimum of 300-hour supervised field practice in a school setting for Master's students in the School Counseling MA program, with weekly seminar.
-Students must be supervised by a licensed school counselor.
+A minimum of 300-hour supervised field practice in a school setting, accompanied by weekly live session meetings which provide group supervision.
+Students’ field practice must be supervised by an approved, appropriately credentialed school counselor.
 Prerequisites: COUN 4910.